To use the OAL, thread the modified case onto the end of the

 My suggestion (aside from starting with a clean rifle) is to repeat the OAL process about 6 to 10 times and note the final OAL measurements on a piece of paper.
 Once you begin to consistently apply the same pressure to the gauge body and plunger rod, the subsequent max OAL measurements should be coming out very close to each other....within a couple thousandths of an inch of each other.

 DO NOT let this write-up be a substitute for your reading the documentation that Hornady supplies with the OAL Gauge.
 Part of my motivation to put this write-up together was to give others an idea of how this maximum cartridge overall length measurement can be obtained.
 I had to do some digging via Google before I found the info I was looking for about this gauge.
-Perhaps this write-up they find themselves standing in front of the Hornady display trying to figure out if they should spend their hard earned $$ on this particular item.
+Perhaps this write-up will help if you find yourself standing in front of the Hornady display trying to figure out if you should spend your hard earned $$ on this particular item.

 There is not magic guarantee that just because you measure your free-travel and change your bullet seating depth your groups will shrink by a factor of 2 or 3.
 However, combining this information with a good reloading regime should help you squeeze everything you can out of your rifle and your reloads.